fastapi/typer/docs/tutorial/subcommands/add-typer.md

 Do you need sub-sub-sub-subcommands?
 Go ahead, create all the `typer.Typer()`s you need and put them together with `app.add_typer()`.

 In the next sections we'll update this with more features, but you already have the core idea.

+This way, in the same spirit of Click, **Typer** applications are composable, each `typer.Typer()` can be a *CLI app* by itself, but it can also be added as a command group to another Typer app.